JangusRoundstone/Breathe/README.md

 ---

-## Step 5 — Run the VR Application
+# Run the VR Application
-- Run the newly installed Unity app in the Meta Quest headset to experience the neuroadaptive VR sophrologist
+Now, run the newly installed Unity app in the Meta Quest headset to experience the neuroadaptive VR sophrologist

 ---